 Clients that need more capabilities from the icons than a simple 2-color bitmap should use icon windows.
-Rules for clients that do are set out in the section called "Icons".
+Rules for clients that do are set out in Icons.

 The (icon_x,icon_y) coordinate is a hint to the window manager as to where it should position the icon.
 The policies of the window manager control the positioning of icons, so clients should not depend on attention being paid to this hint.